openharmony/arkcompiler_cangjie_ark_interop/doc/Dev_Guide/source_en/arkui-cj/cj-page-routing.md

   > **Note:**
   >
-  > In multi-instance mode, the RouterMode.Standard parameter can be omitted.
+  > In multi-instance mode, the `RouterMode.Standard` parameter can be omitted.

 - **Scenario 2**: There is a login page (Login) and a profile page (Profile).
-After successful login, you want to navigate from the login page to the profile page.
-The login page should be destroyed, and the application should exit directly upon return.
-In this scenario, use the replaceUrl method with the Standard instance mode (or omit it).
+After successful login, you want to navigate to the profile page and destroy the login page so that returning exits the application.
+In this scenario, use the `replaceUrl` method with the Standard instance mode (or omit the mode parameter).

   ```cangjie
   import kit.ArkUI.Router